EVENT NOW FULL - NAMES ARE STILL BEING TAKEN FOR THE WAITING LIST (Contact Sally Bowden TEL: 01726860602 EMAIL: [email protected])

 From the A30 Heading East at Chiverton Cross Roundabout Take the A3075, signposted ‘Newquay’.
 Continue for approximately 8 miles along this road, passing through Goonhavern, and then take the left hand turn, signposted ‘Cubert and Holywell’.
 Then follow the marshals’ instructions to one of the two designated car parking areas in the village of Cubert.

-Last year nearly 600 runners completed the 5-Mile race.
-2 children’s races will precede the 2016 race (from approx 5.15 to 6.30), inevitably meaning that some cars will be leaving the area during the peak arrival period for the main race.
 Since all race parking is limited to 2 fields, both with rather difficult access, it is very important that drivers follow carefully the marshals’ instructions.
 Please share cars where possible, allow ample time to park and register, and remain patient as you approach the race area.

 Registration and Awards Presentation